Best practice guidelines for anaphylaxis prevention and management in schools

 The National Allergy Council Best Practice Guidelines for Anaphylaxis Prevention and Management in Schools (the Best Practice Guidelines) are based on the current evidence and best-practice.
 The Best Practice Guidelines were developed by the National Allergy Council in consultation with key stakeholder organisations, principals and staff working in the school sector and parents of school-aged children.

-These Guidelines aim to provide best practice guidance and associated support documents to reduce the risk of anaphylaxis in schools while supporting students to participate in the full range of school life.
+The Best Practice Guidelines aim to provide best-practice guidance and support through the provision of sample documents and templates, to reduce the risk of anaphylaxis in schools, while supporting students to participate in the full range of school life.

 - Where state or territory legislation exists, schools must comply with the legislation in their jurisdiction.

-Content updated April 2022
+Content updated November 2023.